 As our capacity increases within in-house residential home provision, we will review our out of county living arrangements, to understand which children and young people have a plan to move back into the area.
 Ongoing 4 Develop access to a diverse range of appropriate Review the marketing and recruitment strategy for Supported Lodging providers March 2023 accommodati on for Care Leavers We will open up the Supported Accommodation Provider Panel for young people with complex needs, broadening our pool of providers.
 October 2022 Establish a new Provider Engagement Forum with supported accommodation providers.
 September 2022 Work with supported accommodation providers in relation to the regulation of provision, to understand any potential impact or emerging gaps in provision.
-August 2022 - March 2024 5 Improve our sufficiency offer for UASC and reduce waiting times Work with local supported accommodation providers to explore the extension of existing services to meet our increasing accommodation and support needs for UASC.
-December 2022 J Consider options and funding opportunities to develop a local supported accommodation and assessment hub, which will assess UASC over a 6 - 12-week period, before moving young people onto suitable long-term supported accommodation.
-December 2022 Develop a new supported accommodation assessment service for UASC September 2023 Continue to work in partnership with regional LAs to explore opportunities for joint commissioning April 2022 - March 2024 6 Broaden our short breaks offer for disabled children and their families Develop a Short Breaks Sufficiency Action Plan which highlights the range of actions that will be taken forward to address the ongoing challenges and gaps in provision, and to improve both the universal and statutory short July 2022 breaks offer for children, young people and th families / carers eir Deliver a programme of non-assess community short break improvements: ed July 2022 - March 2024 (i) Ensure that organisations maximinal inclusion for disabled children community activities across Could Durham and have the right skills a experience to respond to young people needs. in nty nd (ii) Further invest to enable children a young people with disabilities to accellocal universal activities, ensuring the parents / carers access regular breat when these are needed and reducing the reliance on commissioned assess services, preventing escalation of famineeds. ess nat iks he ed (iii) Continue to commission a menu community activities for children unal to access the community due to the disability, without the need for a statute assessment, whilst ensuring the providers are upskilled to respond specialist needs. ole eir ory nat Deliver a programme of assessed specia enhanced short breaks: July 2022 - March 2024 (i) Ensure that the provider market has to capacity, experience and skills to me to children and young people's sh break needs, either at home, in to community or in a residential setting. eet ort (ii) Develop specialist and inclusion community hubs to enable compoung people to be supported with their local area. lex (iii) Review overnight respite provision Park House, alongside the wide overnight respite offer in the region propose options to meet all need including those young people we complex disabilities / challenging der on, ds, ith

-behaviours that post a risk to other

-children.
-Develop a model and service

-provision for overnight respite (this

-action overlaps with Priority Number 9

-within the In-House Residential Homes

-section of this strategy).

-(iv) Change our commissioning approach to block investment with existing providers to develop, stabilise and upskill the workforce so it can respond to short break demand, particularly for those young people with autism and challenging behaviours.
+August 2022 - March 2024 5 Improve our sufficiency offer for UASC and reduce waiting timesWork with local supported accommodation providers to explore the extension of existing accommodation and support needs for UASC.
+December 2022 5 Consider options and funding opportunities to develop a local supported accommodation and assessment hub, which will assess UASC over a 6 - 12-week period, before moving young people onto suitable long-term supported accommodation.
+December 2022 Develop a new supported accommodation assessment service for UASC September 2023 Continue to work in partnership with regional LAs to explore opportunities for joint commissioning April 2022 - March 2024 6 Broaden our short breaks offer for disabled children and their families Develop a Short Breaks Sufficiency Action Plan which highlights the range of actions that will be taken forward to address the ongoing challenges and gaps in provision, and to improve both the universal and statutory short July 2022 breaks offer for children, young people and their families / carers Deliver a programme of non-assessed community short break improvements: July 2022 - March 2024 Ensure that organisations maximise inclusion for disabled children in community activities across County Durham and have the right skills and experience to respond to young people's needs. (ii) Further invest to enable children and young people with disabilities to access local universal activities, ensuring that parents / carers access regular breaks when these are needed and reducing the reliance on commissioned assessed services, preventing escalation of family needs. (iii) Continue to commission a menu of community activities for children unable to access the community due to their disability, without the need for a statutory assessment, whilst ensuring that providers are upskilled to respond to specialist needs.
+Deliver a programme of assessed specialist enhanced short breaks: July 2022 - March 2024 Ensure that the provider market has the capacity, experience and skills to meet to children and young people's short break needs, either at home, in the community or in a residential setting.
+Develop specialist and inclusive community hubs to enable complex young people to be supported within their local area. (iii) Review overnight respite provision at Park House, alongside the wider overnight respite offer in the region, propose options to meet all needs, including those young people with complex disabilities / challenging behaviours that post a risk to other children.
+Develop a model and service provision for overnight respite (this action overlaps with Priority Number 9 within the In-House Residential Homes section of this strategy). (iv) Change our commissioning approach to block investment with existing providers to develop, stabilise and upskill the workforce so it can respond to short break demand, particularly for those young people with autism and challenging behaviours.